enteocode/ttf-module-loader/README.md

 }
 ```

-## Options
+### Options

 #### `output: string = "font/[hash:4]"`

 The output pattern of the generated assets.
-It uses Webpack tokenizer, so
-you can use the same way.
-Avoid using extension in the pattern, as it will be
+Avoid using extension in the pattern,
-suffixed differently for different formats.
+as it will be suffixed differently for different formats.

 - `[hash]`: Digest of the resource
 - `[name]`: Basename of the resource

 #### `legacy: boolean = false`

-If enabled, then EOT and SVG Font files will be generated as well to support
-old versions of Internet Explorer (6+) and Safari.
+If enabled, implements support for old browsers (IE 6+, legacy iOS).

 ## Usage

-When a TTF file is imported, a `@font-face` declaration is popping into
+When a TTF file is imported at first time, a `@font-face` declaration is
-existence, once per resource.

-**All you have to do is import** 😊
+created, so it become ready to use automatically.

+😊

 ### CSS Modules

-Every generated CSS exports a basic class definition with the name `font`,
+Every generated CSS exports a class definition with the name `font` to
-what you can use for composing.
+compose.

 ```css
 .myClass {